Dining without Gluten

 Dessert:

-The hardest category of all is dessert.
-Most everything on a restaurant dessert menu is some kind of pie, cake or pastry made with wheat.
-Look for flourless chocolate cake, chocolate mousse, creme brulee or flan — these desserts are made mainly of cream or milk, sugar and eggs.
-Sorbet or ice cream might be an option (make sure they don’t put a little cookie on it), or ask for fresh berries.
+Most desserts in a restaurant contain gluten.
+Anything resembling a pie, cake or pastry are made with wheat.
+A flourless chocolate cake contains no flour, so should be gluten-free (cross-contamination may be an issue).
+Other gluten-free options are: chocolate mousse, creme brulee and flan — these desserts are made mainly of cream or milk, sugar and eggs.
+Sorbet and ice cream are usually gluten-free (make sure they don’t put a little cookie on it), or ask for fresh berries.